-Alzheimer’s disease affects more than just the patient – it is a disease of the family because it affects the entire family unit.
+Alzheimer’s disease affects more than just the patient – it is a family disease because it affects the entire family unit.
 When someone you love is diagnosed with this particular form of dementia, lives are going to change – and they will change drastically.
-It is essential for you to be supportive and understanding as your loved one goes through these drastic life changes.
-When the disease has progressed to late stage Alzheimer’s, you can help make visits easier with the following tips.
+You need to be supportive and understanding as your loved one goes through these drastic life changes.
+When the disease has progressed to late-stage Alzheimer’s, you can help make visits easier with the following tips.

 Keep talking.
 Even at this late stage of the disease, your loved one will take comfort from the sound of your voice.
 Tell her stories about your day, your job, your children – whatever you want to talk about, share it with her.

 Do more than just talk.
 Instead of having your voice be just a monotonous drone, use your body language and facial expressions to help tell your story.
 Stimulate your loved one’s mind with your captivating tales – even if she doesn’t fully understand, she will appreciate the communication.